mieweb/docs/content/features/medication-management-and-e-prescribing/print-fax-transmit-prescriptions.md

 ![](./print-fax-transmit-prescriptions.assets/76dec8bb7fd116c946662bd285072e43.jpg)

 To see if the script was printed, faxed or electronically transmitted (e-sent), you can go into the patient's medication history to view how it went.
-(See instructions on page 7 below)
+(See instructions below)

+A System Setting has been created to allow the patient's SSN to be used as the patient ID when submitting a prescription to a pharmacy.
+The setting can be enabled within System Setting under "E-Chart", "SureScripts", "Use SSN for Patient Identification".
+By default, this setting is disabled.

 Patients with a non-US address previously could not have E-prescriptions routed through SureScripts.
 One workaround some practices used was to temporarily change the patient demographics to be the state and zip code of the practice temporarily.
 A new system setting now exists to make this possible without having to change the demographics.
-The setting name is "E-Chart", "SureScripts", "State,Zip for non-US patients", and should contain the two letter state abbreviation followed by a comma and a 5-digit zip code, if a client wants to use this behavior and see's patients that live in other countries and their demographics tab reflects that (ex: Canada).
+The setting name is "E-Chart", "SureScripts", "State,Zip for non-US patients", and should contain the two letter state abbreviation followed by a comma and a 5-digit zip code, if a client wants to use this behavior and sees patients that live in other countries and their demographics tab reflects that (ex: Canada).

 ### Fax Preview Mode